Robotic Parotidectomy surgery in Bangalore

 Robotic parotidectomy offers several potential benefits compared to traditional surgical approaches, including smaller incisions, less scarring, less pain, and a shorter hospital stay.

-Recovery from a robotic parotidectomy usually takes around 2 weeks.
-During this time, patients will experience some swelling and bruising around the incision site.
-They may also have some numbness in the face.
-These side effects will gradually resolve as the incision heals.
+Patient is usually discharged the next day of surgery.
+Recovery from a robotic parotidectomy usually takes around a week.
+Patients will experience some swelling and bruising around the incision site.
+They may also have some facial and ear numbness.